-Cable internet provides high-speed Internet access through cable networks.
-There are two types of cable internet connections available in the market.
-These are Fiber Optic and Hybrid Fiber Coaxial (HFC).
-The fiber optic cable is built with optical fibers, which deliver a great bandwidth and is generally used for corporate and government offices.
+Cable Internet provides high-speed Internet access through cable networks.
+Two types of cable Internet connections are available in the market: Fiber Optic and Hybrid Fiber Coaxial (HFC).
+Fiber optic cable is built with optical fibers, which deliver a great bandwidth and are generally used for corporate and government offices.

 Are you looking for a new cable internet service?
 Then you may be wondering about the differences between DSL and cable internet.
 Or, maybe you’re wondering how much cable internet costs.
 Let’s figure it out.